dannyvernals/contrail-config-diff/README.md

 ## Introduction
 Contrail is typically deployed via automated tools such as: juju, RHOSP, helm, ansible etc.
 Sometimes issues can happen on these platforms and bad config can be pushed out to the platform.
 Also planned work can happen that can break Contrail components.

+This script focuses on juju deployments,although most of the code should be reusable (with a little tweaking) for other methods.

 Configuration is deployed in many different locations (hosts and files) so it can take time to find the issues.
 This script aims to solve some of those problems.